-Supervisory—the PRA has a variety of formal supervisory powers such as the ability to vary a PRA-authorised firm’s permissions to undertake certain regulated activities, or require a firm to undertake or stop an action.
-[The PRA can also approve (subject to conditions) an application for an individual to perform a senior (insurance) management function.]
+Supervisory—the PRA has a variety of formal supervisory powers such as the ability to vary a PRA-authorised firm’s permissions to undertake certain regulated activities, or require a firm to undertake or stop an action

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.